abcdqc/abcdqc_webserver/README.md

 ![ABCDQC Project Schematic](https://raw.githubusercontent.com/abcdqc/abcdqc_batchserver/master/ABCDQCflowchart.png "Project Schematic")

-A webserver that presents visualizations of the ABCD QC Fast Track data.
+This repo contain the code running the NGNIX webserver on the AWS client that serves the interactive visualizations from http://abcdqc.org

+Install instructions are being written:

 Develop on Web Client (requires node)
 ----------------------